 The primary access is from the park, which borders most of the north side of the lake off Northeast Blue Lake Road between Marine Drive and 223rd Avenue.

-The southern and eastern sides of the lake are lined by private residences.
-For those of you looking at a map, note that neighboring Fairview Lake is almost entirely surrounded by private residences and isn’t a draw for angling.
+Private residences line the southern and eastern sides of the lake.
+For those of you looking at a map, note that private residences almost entirely surround neighboring Fairview Lake and isn’t a draw for angling.